 What is the Accumulation Clause in Marine Insurance?

-The accumulation clause is a common provision in marine insurance policies that limits the insurer's financial responsibility if the insured value of your cargo or vessel unintentionally exceeds the declared amount.
+The accumulation clause is a common provision in marine cargo insurance policies that limits the insurer's financial responsibility if the insured value of your cargo or vessel unintentionally exceeds the declared amount.
 Think of it as a safeguard for the insurer where unforeseen circumstances lead to a higher total value on board than initially anticipated.

 This protects the insurer if delays or additional cargo push the shipment's value beyond the initial declaration.
 Understanding this clause empowers policyholders to manage expectations and take necessary steps for complete protection.